Demaryius Thomas: 2014 season

-Thomas started the 2014 season quietly with 13 receptions for 142 receiving yards and a receiving touchdown combined in the first three games, a 2–1 stretch for Broncos.
-On October 5, 2014, against the Arizona Cardinals, Thomas made eight receptions for 226 yards, breaking the franchise record for receiving yards in a single game held by Shannon Sharpe, and two touchdowns, of which one went for a career-high 86 yards.
-He earned his second AFC Offensive Player of the Week honor for his performance against the Cardinals.
-On October 19, 2014, against the San Francisco 49ers, Thomas caught Peyton Manning's all-time record-breaking 509th touchdown pass.
-The historic touchdown reception was part of a day where Thomas had eight receptions for 171 receiving yards and two receiving touchdowns in the 42–17 victory.
-In Week 9, against the New England Patriots, he had seven receptions for 127 receiving yards.
-On November 16, 2014, in a Week 11 game against the St. Louis Rams, Thomas caught seven passes for 103 yards, extending his own franchise record for consecutive 100 yard games to seven, in the 22–7 loss.
+During Week 9 against the New England Patriots, Thomas had seven receptions for 127 yards.
+Two weeks later against the St. Louis Rams, he caught seven passes for 103 yards, extending his own franchise record for consecutive 100 yard games to seven, in the 22–7 loss.
 Thomas finished second only to Pittsburgh's Antonio Brown in receiving yards for the 2014 season, with a career-high 1,619 yards off a career-high 111 catches.
 He was named to his third consecutive Pro Bowl for the 2014 season.
-He was ranked 20th by his fellow players on the NFL Top 100 Players of 2015 list.
+Thomas was ranked 20th by his fellow players on the NFL Top 100 Players of 2015 list.

 The Broncos finished with a 12–4 record and played against the Indianapolis Colts in the Divisional Round.
 He had five receptions for 59 yards and a touchdown in the 24–13 loss.